m-milek/calmar/README.md

 You can choose the default `$HOME/.calmar` directory by just pressing `Return`.
 Alternatively, you can type your path of choice.

 ## Adding data
-Calendar data can be divided into two categories: Events and Deadlines (Deadlines are yet to be added in v1.1.0).
+Calendar data can be divided into two categories: Events and Deadlines.

 To add events, use the `add` command:
 ```